FredericGuilbault/lysmarine/doc/procedures/deployDocumentation.md

-The documentation of lysmarine is made with the help of docify, The code of it is hosted [ Here ](https://gitlab.com/lysmarine/lysmarine)
+The documentation of lysmarine is made with the help of docify, The source code of it is hosted [ Here ](https://gitlab.com/lysmarine/lysmarine)

 To build the documentation into a website :